Tango Dancing Polyrhythm/Rubato Style

 Metaphorically speaking, rubato style leader like violinist, follower like violin.
 Just as defective violin cannot produce good music, no matter how skilled the musician, likewise defective follower (bad posture, lack of apilado embrace, refusal to give control of body to leader) cannot produce good dancing, no matter how skilled the leader.
 To eyes of audience, little difference between great versus average violinists, whereas huge difference to ears.
 Likewise, spectators may see no difference between dancing led by great versus average rubato leaders, whereas follower may experience great bodily pleasure with former and boredom with latter.

 Music appreciation necessary to lead well, follow well or even be competent spectator of tango dancing.
-Students should have listening library of at least 1000 songs (900 tangos, 50 milongas, 50 tango valses), representing all major orchestras of both Old Guard era and Golden Age (Biagi, Caló, Canaro, Carabelli, De Angelis, D'Agostino, D'Arienzo, De Angelis, De Caro, Demare, Di Sarli, Donato, Firpo, Fresedo, Laurenz, Lomuto, Maglio, Malerba, Pugliese, Rodríguez, Tanturi, Troilo, Típica Los Provincianos, Típica Victor), to which they should practice dancing alone so as to develop appreciation for music.
-Men additionally can develop leading skills by dancing alone.
+Students should have listening library of at least 1000 songs (900 tangos, 50 milongas, 50 tango valses), representing all major orchestras of both Old Guard era and Golden Age (Biagi, Caló, Canaro, Carabelli, De Angelis, D'Agostino, D'Arienzo, De Angelis, De Caro, Demare, Di Sarli, Donato, Firpo, Fresedo, Laurenz, Lomuto, Maglio, Malerba, Pugliese, Rodríguez, Tanturi, Troilo, Típica Los Provincianos, Típica Victor), to which they should practice dancing alone, to develop appreciation for music and improve dance skills.
 Assuming songs average 3 minutes in length, dancing alone twice to each of 1000 songs would take about 100 hours, or slightly over 3 months at 1 hour of practice per day.
 Additional listening highly advised.
-After enough practice with enough different music, man should be able to skillfully lead and woman to follow with appreciation even to tango songs they have never listened to previously.
-(Modern alternative to library of tango songs is internet music, such as via YouTube.)
+After enough practice with enough different music, leader should be able to skillfully lead and follower to follow with appreciation even to tango songs they have never listened to previously.
+(Free tango music MP3s available at https://www.eltangoysusinvitados.com, or use internet streaming service such as YouTube or Spotify.)

 Close hold tango dancing only works well when both partners truly want to dance with one another, versus merely acquiescing to other person's desire.
 Understand and use cabeceo/mirada to make, solicit, accept and refuse invitations.
 Women need to become comfortable repeatedly refusing men's invitations, since women are doing no one a favor by dancing without enthusiasm.
 Men must become comfortable with repeated rejection.
 Men and women alike may have good but non-evident reasons for not inviting/accepting: tired, not in good mood, waiting for another partner, don't like music, etc. Women should avoid directly inviting men, since very few women can tolerate open rejection by men, and instead should use mirada to solicit invitations.
 Men who "mercy dance" with women are making the same mistake as women who mercy dance with men.
 Unenthusiastic dancing is usually bad dancing, and bad dancing is worse than not dancing at all: learn to enjoy sitting and listening to music!